cefird86/AI-website-Development/README.md

 I intitially had some issues with the login system, because I attempted to manually enter user data into the database, but when chatGPT created the login.php file, it was looking for a hashed password, so I had chatGPT create a signup.php page and ensured that it hashed the password before passing it to the database.
 This fixed the issue.

 I had GPT create a hangman game, which I had no issues in uploading and implementing.
 My next step is getting a graphic placed on the page so that the hangman game looks like a hangman game!

+Had GPT add the functionality to reset password.
+I'll have to make sure to add a verification method though, so that not just anyone can change passwords to someones account.

+# Added profiles
+Had GPT create a profile page, and also the ability to edit profiles.

+Had a lot of issues setting up the ability to add photos, and maintain continuity between profile.php, and update-profile.php.